winstonchan1999/question_rater/README.md

     'passage' : 'Tesla model 3 is...'            ## the context passage from which the questions are generated

+    'title' : [
-    'title' : 'Accessing Tesla Model 3'          ## the section title of the passage }
+        'Accessing Tesla Model 3'                ## the section title(s) of the passage ],

+    'language' : 'English'                       ## the language that the passage and questions are in }
 ```